//legal

 1. Introduction

-This Privacy Policy explains in detail how ANTONI SHKRABA STUDIO (hereinafter “the Company”, “we”, “us”, or “our”) processes personal data in connection with our website, services and communications under the brand AI25.Studio (the “Service”).
-Our data processing is subject to the Regulation (EU) 2016/679 (GDPR) and the Polish implementing legislation (in particular the Act of 10 May 2018 on the Protection of Personal Data) as incorporated into national law.
-(CEE Legal Matters)
+This Privacy Policy explains how ANTONI SHKRABA STUDIO (hereinafter "the Company", "we", "us", or "our") processes personal data in connection with our website, services and communications operating under the brand AI25.Studio (the "Service").
+Our data processing is governed by Regulation (EU) 2016/679 (GDPR), the Polish Act of 10 May 2018 on the Protection of Personal Data, and where applicable, Regulation (EU) 2024/1689 (EU AI Act).

 By accessing or using our Service you confirm that you accept this Privacy Policy and consent to our processing of your personal data as described herein.

-In Poland, the General Data Protection Regulation (“GDPR”) is commonly referred to as “RODO” (“Rozporządzenie o Ochronie Danych Osobowych”).
-RODO is not a separate law but the Polish term for the GDPR, which applies directly across all EU Member States.
-The GDPR is supplemented in Poland by the national Act of 10 May 2018 on the Protection of Personal Data, which regulates the functioning of the supervisory authority (UODO) and provides additional procedural rules for data protection within the Polish legal system.
+In Poland, the General Data Protection Regulation ("GDPR") is commonly referred to as "RODO" ("Rozporządzenie o Ochronie Danych Osobowych").
+RODO is the Polish term for the GDPR, which applies directly across all EU Member States.
+The GDPR is supplemented in Poland by the national Act of 10 May 2018 on the Protection of Personal Data, which regulates the functioning of the supervisory authority (UODO) and provides additional procedural rules.

 Our services and content are primarily directed to business entities and professionals (B2B context).
 We do not target our website or services toward individual consumers unless otherwise specified.